432HZ SAXOPHONE REDESIGN LOBBY

 1. USING HIGH PITCH (HP) INSTRUMENTS

 Alan Gen, a member of the Sax On The Web forum, made a suggestion that could solve the issue of 432Hz and saxophones.
-He suggested using a HP (High Pitch) instrument and transposing a semitone down.
-It might sound like a contradiction to "raise the pitch" in order to "drop it" but in practice it ain't.
+He suggested using a HP (High Pitch) instrument (in various sources set as A4 = 456Hz / 457Hz) and transposing a semitone down.
+It might sound like a contradiction to “raise the pitch” in order to “drop it” but in practice it ain’t.

-When you take the A4=475Hz and you lower it with a semitone (-100 cents), you will end up with A4=431.4Hz.
-That's very very close to 432Hz.
-With other words, a HP instrument is pretty much "in tune" with A4=432Hz and can be perfectly in tune by pushing the mouthpiece in a tiny bit more the usually.
+When lower A4=456Hz with a equal tempered semitone (-100 cents), you will end up with A4=430.4Hz.
+When lower A4=457Hz with a equal tempered semitone (-100 cents), you will end up with A4=431.4Hz.
+In both cases close to 432Hz.
+With other words, a HP instrument is pretty much “in tune” with A4=432Hz and can be perfectly in tune by pushing the mouthpiece in a tiny bit more the usually.
 The only thing one should do, is instead of providing sheet music for Bb (Soprano & Tenor) and Eb (Alto & Baritone) saxophones, is now to provide sheets written a semitone lower then normally for the saxophone is done.

 2. USING INSTRUMENTS DESIGNED FOR THE “DIAPASON NORMAL”

 Using a vintage sax made for the old French standard (Diapason Normal) of A4=435Hz would put you on a 3Hz difference.
 This would still require you to “pull out” your mouthpiece more then usual and might mean you have to make some additional intonation “corrections” with alternative fingering and/or embouchure, but is very well possible.
 More info in my blog article Vintage 435Hz Saxophones.